nils-herrmann/sprynger/README.md

 - **Springer Meta API:** Advanced version offering versioned metadata.
 - **Springer OpenAccess API:** Metadata and, where available, full-text

-**Note:** sprynger currently supports the Metadata and OpenAccess API

 ## ⬇️ Install

 Download and install the package from PyPI: